Process Validation and Regulatory Affairs (Food & Drink, Postgraduate Diploma L9, 60 ECTS)

 The content of the modules will be seen to reflect a globalised environment .This is demonstrated by the regulatory affairs module stream which focuses on EU, US and worldwide regulatory affair bodies.

 This is further demonstrated through the quality management module stream as learners will receive internationally recognised award in ISO9001:2015 Lead Auditor, which equips learner to be lead auditors world-wide.
-Thus will be equipped with the knowledge and skills to be able audit all, or part of, organisation's formal Quality Management systems against defined criteria such as international standards ISO 13485, ISO 9001 or 21 CFR Part 820
+Thus will be equipped with the knowledge and skills to be able to audit all, or part of, an organisation's formal Quality Management systems against defined criteria such as international standards ISO 13485, ISO 9001 or 21 CFR Part 820

 This programme will run online from September 2022 to December 2023

 Semester 1: September - December (2 evenings per week - Monday & Tuesday)